Car Trouble? Here’s How to Decide if You Should Repair or Replace Your Car

 Assess Your Car’s Value

 Figuring out the range of your car’s value isn’t tricky.
-This is an important first step — do you still owe money on it?
-How much is your loan and is it worth refinancing?
-There are several online calculators, like Kelley Blue Book, Carfax, and Car & Driver.
+There are several online calculators you can use, like Kelley Blue Book, Carfax and Car and Driver.
+This is also important to consider: Do you still owe money on it?
+How much is your loan, and is it worth refinancing?

 Let’s take a look at my car, for example.
 Online calculators valued my car between $2,298 and $8,332.
-Local similar cars for sale were priced $6,999 to $17,000.
-The car is paid off, which is true for about 55% of Americans, who own their cars without debt.
+Local similar cars for sale were priced from $6,999 to $17,000.
+The car is paid off, which is true for about 55% of Americans who own their cars without debt.

 Assess Repair Estimates